-The Funding Sources and Uses Statement is a management tool which provides a more complete look at the cash and other resources for the operation compared to the expenses and other uses of the operation.
+The Financial Sources and Uses Statement is a management tool which provides a more complete look at the cash and other resources for the operation compared to the expenses and other uses of the operation.
 This allows management to examine the projected ending cash reserves for the operation compared to a cash reserve target which provides useful information about the financial health of the fund.

-This statement takes information from the net income statement and subtracts out non-cash items (depreciation, loss on disposal of fixed assets, and GASB adjustments for interest revenue, pensions, and vacation liabilities).
+This statement takes information from the Revenues, Expenses and Changes in Net Position and subtracts out non-cash items (depreciation, loss on disposal of fixed assets, and GASB adjustments for interest revenue, pensions, and vacation liabilities).
 This statement also includes capital item purchases (such as fleet replacements), principal payments, and enterprise revenue that will be used to pay for capital project costs which are reflected on the balance sheet.